Sabine hated the glad-handing of big gallery shows.

 Severin’s piece stood in a lonely corner of the gallery.
 It was ignored for the more high-concept and interactive pieces that sprinkled Terre.
 Sabine wondered if anyone in the gallery besides they and Melika knew how literal the piece’s title was.

 Severin and Sabine had the only watercolors at the show.
 Colin had once told Sabine how impressed he was that she still worked in watercolor.
-He loved how quaint of a choice watercolors were.
+He loved how quaint of a choice it was.
 Sabine didn’t know if they wanted to throat punch Colin more because of how condescending his voice was when he said the word “quaint” or because of how many times they’d told Colin their pronouns.
-He was still misgendering them either through laziness or malice.
-Sabine didn’t care which it was.

 Severin’s painting was nearly ten feet tall and showed a nude figure.
 The creature wasn’t human although it appeared humanoid.
 The being was bipedal.
 There were almost recognizable facial features although the ears were jagged and higher up on the head than a person’s.
 The nose was convex instead of external, and the eyes were perfectly round with no discernible lids.
 The skin breathed in and out, colors exhaling into lighter hues, parallel hues, shadows of themselves against shifting, complex geometrical curves.
 The creature had a perfectly flat chest with no nipples, but it had a recognizable vagina with an oversized clitoral hood.
 The dominating color scheme of the ever-changing skin were dark, almost midnight blues against small patches of polygonal, bumblebee yellow.